kabessao/twitch2discordBridge/README.md

 # twitch2discordBridge

+## ATTENTION
+This project is not in development anymore, and was entirely re-written in Golang.

+I found a lot of limitations in Python that made things too complex for me to move this forward.
+You could say it was "skill issues" but honestly I was not enjoying making everything in Python, so I jumped to Golang and never looked back.

+You can check the Golang version in [here](https://github.com/kabessao/Twitch2DiscordBridge-Go/)

+## Description

 replicates twitch chat into a discord chat through webhooks

 for the twitch bit you can go to https://chatterino.com/client_login, copy your credentials, and set them up on the config file